mattiasegu/uncertainty_estimation_deep_learning/README.md

 ```

 ## Acknowledgments
-The implementation of the ADF distribution propagation is mainly derived from the paper ["Lightweight Probabilistic Deep Networks" (Gast et al., CVPR 2018)](https://arxiv.org/abs/1805.11327).
+The implementation of the ADF distribution propagation is partially derived from the paper ["Lightweight Probabilistic Deep Networks" (Gast et al., CVPR 2018)](https://arxiv.org/abs/1805.11327).
+We thank the authors for providing us their code.

-If you cite our paper, please consider citing also their work.